Try starting a conversation about creativity and healthcare at your next association meeting.

 I’d love to hear below in the comments section.

-In my travels as a national continuing education provider, I have the occasion to hear and see first-hand the challenges many of us face in delivering healthcare services and education.
+In my travels as a national continuing education provider, I have the occasion to hear and see first-hand the challenges many of us face in delivering healthcare services (like those on this website) and education.
 Many of the larger system effects in our society have squelched our curiosity and passion, while reducing real income.
 Too often also dehumanizing what should be the very human, very creative experience of rehabilitation for both the consumer and provider.
 Specifically, this blog will address the following challenges and offer the potential benefits of:

 1. Re-igniting the passion and curiosity that have been squelched by productivity loads, information glut, reimbursement models and so forth.